-YouTube is wonderful since it allows you to harness the most effective type of content today – video.
-It works beautifully in conjunction with webinars since they represent video content as well.
+YouTube is wonderful since it allows you to harness the most effective content today — video.
+It works beautifully in conjunction with webinars since they also represent video content.

 A press release is a message for mass media about the upcoming event.
-You can talk about your webinar in the form of a press release and publish it on special platforms like pr.com, preen.com, prnewswire.com.
+You can talk about your webinar in a press release and publish it on special platforms like pr.com, preen.com, and prnewswire.com.
 Your press release can get online portals interested and accrue wide media coverage.

 In order for it to work effectively, remember to keep your press release professional.
 It should be relevant and to the point while still containing all the relevant information that people need to attend your webinar.